-Sometimes the sound velocity of a material is unknown.
-In this case a sample with one or two known thicknesses can be used to determine the sound velocity.
-As previously discussed, the DFX-7 has a one or two point calibration option.
-The one point calibration option is most suited for linearity over large ranges, as noted above.
-The user should also consider calibrating on high side of the intended measurement range, when using the one point option, minimize overall error.
-For example, if the measurement range is .100" (2.54mm) to 1.0" (25.4mm), the user should calibrate on a known thickness sample close to 1.0" (25.4mm).
-Note: It's always handy to carry a set of mechanical calipers to use in conjunction with the DFX-7 for calibration in the field:
+Sometimes the sound velocity of a coating material is unknown.
+In this case a sample with a known thickness can be used to determine the sound velocity of the coating.
+As previously discussed, the TI-CMXDLP offers a one point calibration option for coating in PECT measurement mode.
+It is also import to reiterate that the coating sample must be coupled to a metallic material in order to perform the calibration.
+The calibration should also consider calibrating on high side of the intended measurement range, when using the one point option, minimize overall error.
+For example, if the measurement range of the coating will be from .040" - .080" (1.0mm 2.3mm), a coating closest to .080 (2.0mm) should be used.